aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartframe/_index.md

 ```

-the x coordinate of the upper left corner in units of 1/4000 of the chart area.
+Gets the x coordinate of the upper left corner in units of 1/4000 of the chart area.
 How to convert units of 1/4000 to pixels?
 X In Pixels = X \* Chart.ChartObject.Width / 4000;

 **Returns:**
 int